yacine-amrouche/brainstation-capstone-final/README.md

 - add button and links
-  all pictures are likend to a workout that been mentioned on bottom of the pictures.
+  all pictures are likend to a workout that been mentioned on bottom of the pictures. implementing a link to pictures to navigate in other page once we click on. using a buttons to trugger a workout related to the client needs.

 ## Nice-to-haves